Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Crowds gathering at the iconic Merlion Park in Singapore to witness the majestic water views and the famous Merlion fountain, a symbol of the city

 Merlion Park is the most touristy place you’ll visit in Singapore, but one you can’t skip.
+I still visit each time.

 It shows the iconic Merlion statue: a body of a fish and the head of a lion.